Table of Contents

 - Semantic memory

-3. A man spends 8 hours a day playing real-time-strategy computer games and now wants to stop doing this.
+3. A man spends 8 hours a day playing real-time strategy computer games and now wants to stop doing this.
 He gets rid of his entire computer equipment at the buyback center.
-Which behavioral therapy technique is he most likely applying?
+Which behavioral therapy technique is the most likely applying?

 - Cognitive restructuring